Nation Radio Scotland: History

 It was confirmed in March 2014 that the relaunch would take place on 7 April.
 At other times, the station simulcast Xfm London output.

 The station was based at Baillieston to the east of Glasgow and broadcast as XFM to Renfrewshire, Ayrshire, West Central Scotland and Central Scotland until the end of 2015.

-XFM Scotland ceased transmission on 96.3 FM at around 6:20pm on Sunday 13 September 2015, after Global Radio decided to hand the licence back to Ofcom, ahead of XFM's relaunch as Radio X. The original broadcast licence was cancelled and a new license for covering a wider geographical area was advertised for Glasgow and The West of Scotland.
-Four operators bid to win the license, Bauer Media, DC Thomson, GO Radio (Glasgow) and Rockscot Ltd, led by Ciaran O'Toole, being the successful applicant.
+XFM Scotland ceased transmission on 96.3 FM at around 6:20pm on Sunday 13 September 2015, after Global Radio decided to hand the licence back to Ofcom, ahead of XFM's relaunch as Radio X. The original broadcast licence was cancelled and a new licence for covering a wider geographical area was advertised for Glasgow and The West of Scotland.
+Four operators bid to win the licence, Bauer Media, DC Thomson, GO Radio (Glasgow) and Rockscot Ltd, led by Ciaran O'Toole, being the successful applicant.
 Online test transmissions commenced on Monday 2 October 2017.
 On 13 March 2018, Rockscot Ltd was sold to Nation Broadcasting, leading to the departure of the Rockscot management.

 It was later confirmed that the station would launch as 'Nation Radio Scotland' in the autumn of 2018.
 The station will share branding with Nation's regional station in South Wales but is not permitted to share any programming.
 Test transmissions for 96.3FM began on 30 August, with an official launch on Monday 3 September.

+Programming

+Local programming is broadcast from 6am to 1pm, 4pm to 8pm Monday to Friday and from 6am to 1pm on weekends.
+The rest of the time it takes networked programming from Nation Radio London, with opt-outs for news, sport, travel and weather updates.
+During local programming, the station plays a separate playlist to Nation Radio London.